The art of paying yourself a compliment.

 We all succumb to the trap of focusing our attention on the parts of ourselves we view as 'not good enough'.
 Whether it's statements of being bad at something, too ugly, too fat, too skinny, too this, too that.
 We've all been there and know our personal narratives well.
 This is where my story of self-acceptance came in.

-I remember being on honeymoon, on board a catamaran somewhere off a Greek island and feeling ashamed of my body.
-A body I'd been working on at the gym for a year ahead of our wedding day.
+I remember being on honeymoon, onboard a catamaran somewhere off a Greek island and feeling not just embarrassed by, but ashamed of my body.
+A body I'd been working on at the gym for more than a year ahead of our wedding day.